k1rlm/Snakie/README.md

 # Snakie web
-Simple web game I made without using any frameworks
+Just simple web game that was written on Javascript